kawaiiDango/pano-scrobbler/tv.md

   already: [developer.android.com/studio/releases/platform-tools](https://developer.android.com/studio/releases/platform-tools)

-- Open a terminal, nagivate to the folder which contains adb and type
+- Open a terminal, navigate to the folder which contains adb and type

 ```
     adb connect  <ip address of your TV>